freshy969/website_aggregator/README.md

 Only the owner of the post can edit or delete it.

+To avoid loading the whole list of posts, there's an infinit scroll so more posts will be loaded as you scroll the page down.

 ## Voting
 Every logged user can vote up or down each website (one vote per user per website).
 The most voted up websites will appear first in the list.